UniversalDependencies/docs/_sv/index.md

   * Abbreviations are treated as single words and may contain punctuation or whitespace: *t.ex.*, *bl a*.
 * Multiword tokens are not used in Swedish.

----
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

----

 ## Morphology

 ### Tags